assemble/assemble-boilerplate-markdown/README.md

-# Markdown Examples
+# assemble-examples-markdown

-> Shows how to use Assemble to generate HTML pages from markdown content.
+> Use Assemble to generate HTML pages from markdown content.
 Useful for wikis, gh-pages, documentation and blogs or sites with markdown posts.

-### Thank you to [Upstage](https://github.com/upstage) for the theme used in the [live demo](https://github.com/assemble/assemble-examples-markdown/)!.
+#### Thank you to [Upstage](https://github.com/upstage) for the theme used in the [live demo](https://github.com/assemble/assemble-examples-markdown/)!.

 This is not "documentation" per se, it is just examples.
 So you will learn by browsing the source code, rendered code, and seeing how it renders in the browser.